Your Guide to EV Charging at a Rental Property

 Ask and Ye Might Receive

 If your current or future rental doesn’t offer public charging options, it never hurts to ask for them to be added.
 This could mean the landlord of a single-family home footing all or part of the bill for the electrical infrastructure, while you buy and plug in a Level 2 charging unit (which you can take with you when you move).
 Or you could request public charging stations at an apartment building or condo development.
-ChargePoint even has a form letter you can share with others in your complex to put pressure on the landlord to add equipment.
+ChargePoint even has a you can share with others in your complex to put pressure on the landlord to add equipment.

 Otherwise, you’ll need to inquire with the property managers or consult your lease agreement, about where and whether it’s ok to plug in charging equipment.
 They may look at you funny, flat out say “no,” or be willing to work with you to find a solution.
 It’s best to have these conversations before signing the property lease and purchasing the electric car.